 Romas and heirloom tomatoes ripening in the greenhouses.

-In recent months the EG Farm has undergone a period of strategic reevaluation following a consultation period with Sogold Agricultural Ventures, a local agricultural college based in Abeokuta.
+In recent months the EG Farm has undergone a period of strategic re-evaluation following a consultation period with the Federal University of Agriculture, Abeokuta Ogun State, and working with farm management specialists Sogold Agricultural Ventures.
 Our joint priority was to increase both the variety and volume of harvests whilst providing more opportunities for training and employment.
 We’re at a stage now where we can share some of the changes that have been implemented.

 Habanero peppers in a greenhouse ready for harvest.